 A design should be created to fulfill its users’ needs.
-The first step of a design process is to understand requirements and users — to meet the user and understand his behavior, his working environment, his likes and dislikes and his way of thinking.
+The first step of a design process is to understand requirements and users — to meet users and understand their behavior, working environment, likes and dislikes, and way of thinking.

-Sometimes it feels very tempting to jump into the design phase without doing research about user.
+Sometimes it feels very tempting to jump into the design phase without doing research about users.
 This can be dangerous for the product and destroy its experience.

-A good approach in user centered design process is to create user personas based on user information including his bio, skills, behaviors and expertise.
+A good approach in the user-centered design process is to create user personas based on user information including his bio, skills, behaviors, and expertise.
 Refer to this persona many times while designing the product.
 This will help to follow the right track.

-A designer is not a user, neither he could be.
+A designer is not a user, and neither he/she could be.
 He should not rely on his own assumptions and likes/dislikes while making design decisions.

 “You’re almost always wrong about your users.” — Manik Rathee

 UX designer role is much related to human psychology.
-He needs to understand human psyche in order to develop user flows and interactions.
+They need to understand the human psyche in order to develop user flows and interactions.

-He should be able to predict the users actions while navigating through the design.
-Then he can put this information into papers and screens.
+They should be able to predict the users’ actions while navigating through the design.
+Then they can put this information into papers and screens.

-All this can be done based on designer’s knowledge about human behavior in general and specifically about his users.
+All this can be done based on the designer’s knowledge of human behavior in general and specifically about his users.